Q: What is AWS Systems Manager?

 Q: How do you store sensitive data?

 A secure string is any sensitive data that needs to be stored and referenced in a secure manner.
 If you have data that you do not want users to reference in clear text or have access to data that can be tampered with or misused, you should use secure strings in AWS Systems Manager parameter store.
-You can encrypt your sensitive data using your own AWS Key Management Service (KMS) key or your user account default key provided by AWS KMS.
+You can encrypt your sensitive data using your own AWS KMS key or your user account default key provided by AWS KMS.

-Q: What services can I reference my parameters?
+Q: In what services can I reference my parameters?

-You can easily reference your parameters across AWS services such as Amazon Elastic Container Service, AWS Lambda, and AWS Systems Manager, or any service through which you can use the AWS Systems Manager parameter store APIs.
+You can easily reference your parameters across AWS services such as Amazon ECS, AWS Lambda, and AWS Systems Manager, or any service through which you can use the AWS Systems Manager parameter store APIs.

 Q: Can I track usage and provide access control to specific parameters?

 Yes.
-You can provide granular access control through customized permissions to users and resources (such as instances) for parameters access using AWS Identity and Access Management (IAM).
+You can provide granular access control through customized permissions to users and resources (such as instances) for parameters access using AWS IAM.
 This means you can control who can access which parameter on what resource.
 You can also set up Amazon CloudWatch Events rules based on parameter change events.
 Additionally, you can also track and audit parameter API calls using AWS CloudTrail.

 Q: Can I track changes to parameters?

-Yes, you can see history of parameter changes.
-You can also use versions that are automatically incremented upon change to look up specific parameter value bases on its version.
+Yes, you can see a history of parameter changes.
+You can also use versions that are automatically implemented upon change to look up specific parameter value bases on its version.

 Q: Can I store hierarchical data as parameters?